luiz158/simple-petstore/README.markdown

 ## IntelliJ

-If you use IntelliJ, you can generate your project using:
+If you use Eclipse, you can generate your project using:

-`buildr idea`
+`buildr eclipse`